visual2103/visual2103/README.md

 <h1 align="justify">HI THERE ✌🏻</h1>

 <h3 align="justify">
-        My name is Alina, an innovative and driven Computer Engineering student pursuing a Bachelor's degree.
+        My name is Alina, an innovative and driven Computer Engineering student pursuing a Bachelor's degree at the Technical University of Cluj-Napoca.
 Proficient in programming languages such as C/C++, Java, and Python.
 Proven ability to work effectively in a team and independently, with a strong attention to detail.
     </h3>

 <ul>